 Weedsport, New York.
 1902 Plain Back \$10 Fr.
 632. The First NB.
 Charter #11020.
 PMG About Uncirculated 55 EPQ.
-A gorgeous \$10 Plain Back which its elegance is marred only by a singular centerfold, the long factor keeping it from a loftier grade.
+As with the \$5 Plain Back Serial Number 1 from the previous lot, this note marks its debut, having never been presented at a public auction before.
+Its elegance is marred only by a singular centerfold, the lone factor keeping it from a loftier grade.
 The overprints stand out with clarity, and the signatures are impeccable.
 Here lies another chance to secure one of the most illustrious notes from this coveted county.